gioblu/PJON/strategies/AnalogSampling/README.md

 - Emit photons if electrons are travelling through the junction
 - Emit electrons if photons are hitting the junction (photo-electric effect)

 it is possible to use LEDs as wireless (bidirectional) transceivers!
+This means that you can connect two devices needing only one LED on each.
+Most devices have at least an energy consuming useless LED on board right? :)

 In most cases it is necessary to add a pull-down resistor with a value around 200KΩ-5MΩ connecting the A0 pin with ground to reduce the LED capacitance, reduce bit transition slopes and electromagnetic induced interference.
 Higher resistance can higher the range but can also higher background noise.